Please note: AABB reserves the right to make updates to this program.

 Group Viewing | Register |

-This activity is eligible for one (1) continuing education credit/contact hour for Physicians, Nurses (including California-based nursing professionals through CBRN), California Lab Personnel, Florida Lab Personnel and General Participation credit.
+This activity is eligible for one (1) continuing education credit/contact hour for California-based nursing professionals, California Lab Personnel, Florida Lab Personnel and General Participation credit.
 AABB reserves the right to reduce or increase the number of credits granted based on the final activity duration.
 For more information on each credit type please visit our Continuing Education Credits webpage.
+Please note: This program is not eligible for continuing medical education credit for physicians.

 There is no financial support for this activity.